 - Brain damage is a concern in fevers above 106 degrees Farenheit.

-- Repeated vomiting, severe headache, stiff neck, extreme lethargy or unresponsiveness.
+- Repeated vomiting, severe headache, stiff neck, extreme lethargy, or unresponsiveness.

 What to Know About Febrile Seizures

 Be sure to turn your child on his side and move nearby objects safely out of the way.
-Otherwise, remain calm and understand that the seizure will pass.
+Otherwise, remain calm and understand that the seizure isn't uncommon with fevers in children and will pass.

 What do you do when your child has a fever?
 Any tips or advice for parents?
 Share in the comments below!